fusepoolP3/overall-architecture/d51-deliverable.md

 ## Executive Summary

 The goal of Fusepool P3 project is to make publishing and processing of public data as linked data easy.
-For this purpose Fusepool P3 develops a set of of software components that integrate seamlessly by well defined API basing on Linked Data Best Practices and the Linked Data Platform standard.
+For this purpose Fusepool P3 develops a set of software components that integrate seamlessly by well defined APIs basing on Linked Data Best Practices and the Linked Data Platform standard.

-To ensure longevity of the code and the API developed within Fusepool the software is designed so that the individual components can be used not only as parts of the overall software, but also individually.
+To ensure longevity of the code and the APIs developed within Fusepool the software is designed so that the individual components can be used not only as parts of the overall software, but also individually.
 The architecture is not tied to a particular runtime environment but bases exclusively on web standards.
 This allows components to be implemented using any language and framework.

-As a consequence of this the focus of the platform is not to build a central application into which the components are added as plugins but mainly specifying generic API to allow the interaction of loosly coupled modules.
-This is the reason why this document covers both D5.1 (Technical platform specifications and basic implementation) as well as D5.3 (Data storage access via generic RDF API).
-The platform is what emerges from components communicating with generic RESTful RDF API.
+As a consequence of this the focus of the platform is not to build a central application into which the components are added as plugins but mainly specifying generic APIs to allow the interaction of loosly coupled modules.
+This is the reason why this document covers both D5.1 (Technical platform specifications and basic implementation) as well as D5.3 (Data storage access via generic RDF APIs).
+The platform is what emerges from components communicating with generic RESTful RDF APIs.

 The Fusepool P3 process is divided in the following four steps: exploration, extraction, enrichment and delivery.
 The software provides tools for the last 3 steps:

- * Extraction: Data from various sources and formats is transformed to RDF and thus made usable in the Lined Open Data (LOD) Cloud.
+ * Extraction: Data from various sources and formats is transformed to RDF and thus made usable in the Linked Open Data (LOD) Cloud.
  * Enrichment: Entity recognition, Natural Language Processing (NLP), Interlinking as well as human processing such as by Crowdsourcing allow to enrich the available data increasing its value to its and to application builders.
- * Delivery: The actual delivery of the data can be separated into making it available via Lined Data standards and the actual presentation to the user with apps on desktops and mobile devices.
+ * Delivery: The actual delivery of the data can be separated into making it available via Linked Data standards and the actual presentation to the user with apps running on desktops and mobile devices.

 This document describes the modular architecture of the Fusepool P3 platform.
 It describes the modularization, the available and planned implementations of modules and shows how the modules play together to implement the use cases and provide the toolkit envisaged by the DOW.